Data Science

 You will learn foundational skills in data science, from programming in popular languages to specialised topics such as natural language processing and deep learning.

-The course’s valuable practical focus will also equip you with the knowledge to handle real-world data challenges, providing a solid foundation for a career in data science, software development, or AI.
+The course’s valuable practical focus will also equip you with the knowledge to handle real-world data challenges, providing a solid foundation for a career in data science, software development or AI.

 How you will learn

-This MSc Data Science offers you a blend of lectures, hands-on practical sessions, and group projects, with a strong emphasis on real-world applications.
+This MSc Data Science offers you a blend of lectures, hands-on practical sessions and group projects, with a strong emphasis on real-world applications.
 You will also have the chance to develop your skills in independent research and practical problem-solving on your final project focusing on a specific data science challenge.

-This course is available to study full-time or part-time, so you can balance your studies with work or other commitments.
+This course is available to study full- or part-time, so you can balance your studies with work or other commitments.
 You can also choose to study this course in the daytime or evening.
 Please note the daytime study option for this course is available only to full-time students.

 Discover the career opportunities available by taking Data Science (MSc).